 For the decor, I wanted to display some of my pictures as well as a few items I collected other the years without overcrowding the walls.
 A picture ledge (from Ikea!) seemed like the best way to achieve this look.
 All the frames are from Flying Tiger and T.K.
 Maxx

 Finally, the biggest challenge was to give privacy to room without making it darker.
-I therefore order a ‘magic’ blind from Blind2Go.
+I, therefore, order a ‘magic’ blind from Blind2Go.
 It is brilliant!
-You still get all the outside light and see view without anyone being able to peak inside.
+You still get all the outside light and able to see through without anyone being able to peek inside.

-Unfortunately I am not completely done as you can see on the pictures below.
+Unfortunately, I am not completely done as you can see in the pictures below.

 So still to be done:

 - I want to find a vintage storage box to store things above the wardrobe

 - I will add a shelf above the radiator to display books, maybe a little plant too?
 So that Audrey doesn’t feel too lonely.